A cynic in our office has a theory that marriages can be divided into

 Referring to the case where one spouse abandons their religion and adopts

-their spouse's faith, he said in
+their spouse's faith, he wrote in

-USA Today: "When you bury something that is really important to you,
+"When you bury something that is really important to you,

 all you're doing is building up a kind of pressure within the family